 During a recent security audit, a simulated phish was sent to 5,000 staff.
 Within 90 seconds, 400 employees reported the email.
 This allowed the security team to “kill” the malicious link globally before a single person could click it, preventing a potential multi-million dollar breach.

-Technology can only stop about 90% of attacks.
-The final 10% is up to you.
-A single report can save the entire company.
-Security isn't just an IT job; it's a team sport.
+October focuses on ransomware response.
+Technology stops about 90% of attacks.
+The final 10% is your people, and a single report can save the company.

 November